 1. UPLIFT Desk V2 Black GREENGUARD Standing Desk

-The UPLIFT V2 desk has been around for almost 20 years, and it still continues to be one of the best selling standing desks in the world despite not seeing a lot of changes made to its basic design in all that time.
+The UPLIFT standing desk has been around for almost 20 years, and it still continues to be one of the best-selling standing desks in the world despite not having a lot of changes made to its basic design in all that time.
 Now in its second version, the Uplift V2 is solid at its core.
-It's capable of holding almost 400 pounds, and the surface is a solid laminate that's resistant to spills and looks great.
+It's capable of holding almost 400 pounds, and the surface is a solid laminate that's both attractive and resistant to spills.

 2. Fully Jarvis Bamboo Top Standing Desk

-All it takes is a glance at the specs list to realize that even if the Fully Jarvis isn't the absolute best at any one thing, it's nearly the best at every important metric.
+All it takes is a glance at the specs list of this desk to realize that even if the Fully Jarvis isn't the absolute best at any one thing, it's nearly the best at covering every important metric.
 The weight capacity should be more than most professionals will need, and the range of adjustable height sits right in the middle of the road for standing desk models.
-There's the option to assign four different height presets, and the current height is displayed right on the screen for the desk.
+There's the option to assign four different height presets, and the current height is displayed right on the display fitted to the desk.

-But this is a standing desk that's also built with best intentions in mind.
-It's sustainably designed without fertilizers or pesticides, and the polyurethane finish helps create a more stain proof and water resistant surface to work with.
+This is a standing desk that's built with the best intentions in mind.
+It's sustainably manufactured and sourced without the use of fertilizers or pesticides, and the polyurethane finish helps create a more stain-proof and water-resistant surface to work with.
 It may be simple in design, but the fully bamboo shelf helps this standing desk stand apart from a lot of the competition.

 3. VariDesk Prodesk Plus Stand Up Desk Converter for Dual Monitors

-But while the Varidesk Prodesk might be a smaller standing desk riser, it's not designed to be taken with you.
-Setup of the VariDesk Prodesk is a breeze, but once you get it mounted on your desk, you probably won't want to move it regularly.
-Fortunately, you won't have to.
-This standing desk converter is very stable and has 12 different height adjustment settings to choose from.
+While the Varidesk Prodesk might be a smaller standing desk riser, it's not designed to be taken with you.
+Setup is a breeze, but once you get it mounted on your desk, you probably won't want to move it regularly.
+Fortunately, you shouldn't have to, as this standing desk converter is very stable and has 12 different height adjustment settings to choose from.

 4. ApexDesk Elite Series 71″ W Electric Standing Desk

 The ApexDesk Elite is one of the first standing desk models priced at an affordable rate, and it's still one of the best.
-With a width of over 70 inches, this is one of the bigger standing desks on the market, and that makes it a best choice for those with a lot of gadgets or a cluttered desktop.
-And putting this electric standing desk together is easy, so you won't lose more time and money in the process of putting your desk together.
+With a width of over 70 inches, this is one of the bigger standing desks on the market, and that makes it one of the best options for those with a lot of gadgets or a typically cluttered desktop.
+Putting this electric standing desk together is easy, so you won't lose any more time and money in the process of putting your desk together.

-The electric adjustable lift system is quite good too.
+The electric adjustable lift system is pretty good, too.
 It moves at a peppy 1.3 inches a second and moves smoothly without any disturbing jerkiness.
 The control panel itself is as intuitive as could be.
-The simple six button design lets you shift and assign four different presets so you can alternate between multiple positions over the course of your workday.
+The simple six-button design lets you shift and assign four different presets so you can alternate between multiple positions over the course of your workday.

 5. VIVO Black Adjustable 36 inch Stand up Desk

 But this certainly isn't a standing desk converter that's designed to be taken on the go with you.
-Instead, it sports a rugged and heavy design that will make sure all your valuable electronics are kept safe from an unfortunate accident.
-Putting together this standing desk converter is a simple process that can be completed in minutes.
+Instead, it sports a rugged and heavy design that will make sure all of your valuable electronics are kept safe from any unfortunate accidents.
+What's more, putting together this standing desk converter is a simple process that can be completed in minutes.

 6. EleTab Sit Stand Desk Riser Stand up Desk

-Want to turn your regular old office desk into a serious dual screen setup?
+Want to turn your regular old office desk into a serious dual-screen setup?
 You don't have to throw out your old desk just yet.
-The EleTab offers a full 32 inches of desk space on top.
+The EleTab offers a full 32 inches of desk space on top of your existing desk surface.
 The bottom shelf, meanwhile, is larger than the average electric standing desk.
-Not only will you comfortably be able to hold your keyboard and mouse, but there will also be space for devices like phones and storage devices.
+Not only will it comfortably be able to hold your keyboard and mouse, but there will also be space for devices like phones and storage devices.

 7. Stand Steady Modern Stand Up Desk

-Standing desks have a tendency to be big, bulky, and expensive, but that's not the case with all standing desks.
+Standing desks have a tendency to be big, bulky, and expensive, but that's not the case for all of them.
 The Stand Steady Joy Desk can be picked up for less than a couple hundred dollars, and it also provides you with a full seven square feet of real estate to work with.
 And since it's smaller and more lightweight than other standing desks, it's incredibly easy to put together and also easier than typical standing desks to move around.

-But just because it's cheaper than the other best standing desks on this list doesn't mean that it's not a sturdy piece of office furniture.
+But just because it's cheaper than the other options on this list doesn't mean that it's not a sturdy piece of office furniture.
 The metal legs are sturdy and stable thanks to the inclusion of crossbars, and the tempered glass surface is a nice change of pace from the more traditional surfaces most standing desks offer.
-So where's the downside?
-It's not at all adjustable.
+The only downside is that it's not at all adjustable.

 8. Mount-It!
 Mobile Standing Desk

-This is a standing desk that works in its narrow niche, but it works as best as you could expect.
+This is a standing desk that works as well as you might expect in its narrow niche.
 It manages to find success by making the most of the vertical space given.
 While the horizontal dimensions are pretty compact, this standing desk also comes with four tiers of shelves for holding your tower, one or more monitors, and any number of different accessories.
 Through the use of rotary knobs, you can even adjust the top two shelves in relation to the others.

 9. Seville Classics AIRLIFT Electric Desk

-With its smoothed off edges, futuristic feel, and sleek combination of gray and black design, you'd be forgiven for mistaking the Airlift for an Apple product.
-The fortunate thing is, it doesn't come at Apple prices.
-Available for a retail price of less than $500, this is one of your best options for getting an entry level but high quality electric standing desk.
+With its smoothed-off edges, futuristic feel, and sleek combined gray and black design, you'd be forgiven for mistaking the Airlift for an Apple product.
+The fortunate thing is that it doesn't come at an Apple price.
+Available for a retail price of less than $500, this is one of your best options for getting an entry-level but high-quality electric standing desk.